 Our physicians are at the forefront of the newest surgical, nonsurgical and minimally invasive techniques for heart care.
 We offer more minimally invasive valve options than any other hospital in the region, including CoreValve and Edwards SAPIEN.
 Our physicians are highly experienced in implanting these devices.

-The University of Kansas Hospital is also the only MitraClip implanting center in the region.
+The University of Kansas Health System is also the only MitraClip implanting center in the region.
 MitraClip is a permanent implant that is used for patients with mitral regurgitation, a heart valve disorder that occurs when the heart's mitral valve leaflets do not close tightly.
 Because MitraClip uses catheter-based technology, it can be implanted without open surgery and is an option for select patients who are not candidates for surgery.

-Why choose The University of Kansas Hospital
+Why choose The University of Kansas Health System

 - Our hospital is the only MitraClip implanting center in the region.
 MitraClip is a minimally invasive mitral valve repair therapy for nonsurgical patients with severe mitral regurgitation.